Your application timeline: key dates for getting hired as a pupil barrister

 - Apply individually to chambers that do not use the Pupillage Gateway application system.

 - Attend pupillage interviews.
 Some sets may have interviews close to your exam period.

-- Pupillage offers are made in August and September by chambers using Pupillage Gateway.
+- Pupillage offers are made in May by chambers using Pupillage Gateway.